 The Arizona Sailing Foundation (ASF) is a nonprofit arm of AYC that specializes in teaching sailing to adults and kids.
 ASF has Beginning Sailing classes a couple times a year and there’s a great Junior program to teach kids how to sail.
 If you’ve ever considered sailing, this is a great way to learn and discover.

 I’d never raced until I joined AYC, but I thought it would be fun and a good way to meet people and a way to learn how to be a better sailor.
 Instead of taking out my own boat, I hitchhiked on other people’s boats.
 They didn’t seem to mind too much that I kept asking which way the course went and what we were supposed to do next.
 Sometimes we sat becalmed, cursing the wind gods and watching a wisp of smoke curl off the end of a stick of incense.
 Other times we screamed along at wild angles, trying to crank a winch and douse a spinnaker at the same time.
 In other words, I had a ball.
 I highly recommend it.

 If you want to go racing on someone else’s boat, just register as a “cling-on” and ask around for rides.
 Don’t wait for them to ask you; you need to ask them.
 If you’re experienced, they’ll snatch you up.
 If you’re not, do it anyway.
 These people love this sport and want to help you enjoy it too.

 The races themselves are pretty relaxed, at least on the surface.
-Some of the sailors are very skilled and some of the boats are tricked out with Kevlar sails and carbon fiber masts, but the bulk of the people are just out there for the fun of it.
+Some of the sailors are very skilled and some of the boats are tricked out with composite sails and carbon fiber masts, but the bulk of the people are just out there for the fun of it.
 Protests are minimal.
-Aside from some trophies, the main prize is being able to talk about it over a beer and dinner at Spinnaker Point at the end of the day.
+Aside from some trophies, the main prize is being able to talk about it over a beer at Spinnaker Point at the end of the day.